-Description of the Film Clip: "Shakespeare in Love" presents students with a brilliantly re-imagined world of the Elizabethan stage and Shakespeare's London.
+Description: "Shakespeare in Love" presents students with a brilliantly re-imagined world of the Elizabethan stage and Shakespeare's London.
 The movie presents an entertaining and accessible speculation about how the playwright could have labored over his words and conceits and, out of his own lost love, found the inspiration for Romeo and Juliet.
 Tom Stoppard's script cleverly mixes modern allusions, historical characters and events, passages from the play, borrowings from Christopher Marlowe, and visual puns.
 Students will be able to trace the parallels between the doomed love of Romeo and Juliet, and the impossible love of Will and Viola.
 Students will get a good sense of Elizabethan stagecraft.

-USING THE FILM CLIP IN THE CLASSROOM
+USING THE SNIPPET IN THE CLASSROOM

 1. Review the clip and to make sure it is suitable for the class.
 Note any words that the class may not understand and use them in vocabulary exercises before showing the movie.
 Review the Lesson Plan and decide how to present it to the class, making any necessary modifications.